RayCatcherS/RayCatcherS/README.md

 ![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma&theme=algolia)

 ### 🌐 Portfolio
-🚀 **Discover My Work**: [Visit My Portfolio](https://stefanoromanelli.it/) for a comprehensive look at my projects, skills, and achievements.
+**Discover My Work**: [Visit My Portfolio](https://stefanoromanelli.it/) for a comprehensive look at my projects, skills, and achievements.
 It's packed with detailed content and showcases my dedication to game development, app design, and more!

 ### 📫 How to Reach Me

-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/stefano-romanelli-bb80a6108/) or via [email](mailto:romanelli1996@gmail.com)!
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-romanelli-bb80a6108/) or contact me via [email](mailto:romanelli1996@gmail.com).